-All these behaviours can be classified as nondeterministic, in that the NAT behaviour becomes one that is determined by the order of outbound traffic.
+All these behaviours can all be classified as non-deterministic, in that the NAT behaviour becomes one that is determined by the order of outbound traffic.
 The implication is that repetitions of the same STUN test at different times may produce different classifications of the type of NAT.
-The inference is that if an application uses STUN to determine the type of NAT in the path, and then selects a certain behaviour based on this STUN-derived knowledge of the NAT type, nondeterministic NATs may behave differently between the STUN test and the application.
-The NAT response for a particular binding cannot be predicted in advance, and even when a binding state is established it may be disrupted or altered by subsequent traffic.
+The inference is that if an application uses STUN to determine the type of NAT in the path, and then selects a certain behaviours based on this STUN-derived knowledge of the NAT type, non-deterministic NATs may behave differently between the STUN test and the application.
+The NAT response for a particular binding cannot be predicted in advance, and even once a binding state is established it may be disrupted or altered by subsequent traffic.